gflow913-gif/Kick-watcher/replit.md

 # Overview

-This is a Discord bot application that monitors and reports member removals (kicks and bans) from Discord servers.
-The bot detects when members are removed, determines whether the action was performed by a human or bot moderator, and sends detailed DM notifications to a configured user.
-It uses the Discord.js v14 library and implements audit log analysis to distinguish between kicks, bans, and voluntary departures.
+This is a comprehensive Discord moderation monitoring bot that tracks all moderation actions including kicks, bans, unbans, timeouts/mutes, and unmutes.
+The bot uses real-time event listeners and audit log analysis to detect moderation actions, identify executors (human or bot), and send detailed DM notifications to a configured user.
+Built with Discord.js v14, it provides complete moderation oversight with best-effort detection of human moderators behind bot actions.

 # User Preferences